sudsho/mlops-end-to-end-platform/README.md

 the same MLflow tracking server and serve through the same KServe namespace.

+## Prereqs

+- Python 3.12
+- Docker + docker compose
+- (optional) a kube cluster with KServe installed for real serving;
+  otherwise the local stack runs everything except KServe and falls back to a FastAPI shim for inference

 ## Quickstart

 ```
+cp .env.example .env
 make install
 docker compose up -d                # postgres, redis, mlflow, prefect, dashboard
 mlops project new --name churn      # already provisioned, this is just the cmd